oa-device/opi-setup/README.md

 ./setup.sh
 ```

-> :warning: **IMPORTANT**: This step is **CRUCIAL**.
+> ⚠️ **IMPORTANT**: This step is **CRUCIAL**.
 It handles adding the `util-scripts/` folder to the PATH, installs all the necessary packages, and sets up the auto-run processes on boot.

 ### 2. Migrate from SD Card to eMMC